tcalmant/ipopo/docs/tutorials/rsa_xmlrpc.rst

 This tutorial shows how to create and run a simple remote service using the XmlRpc provider.
-The XmlRpc distribution provider is one of several supported by the OSGi R7 RSA implementation.
+The XmlRpc distribution provider is one of several supported by the RSA Remote Services (OSGi R7-compliant) implementation.

 Requirements
 ============